pinobatch/pently/docs/pentlyas.md

 Overall structure
 =================
-Indentation is not important.
+An **object** is a sound effect, drum, instrument, or pattern.
+Each object has a name, which must follow identifier rules: begin with a letter and use only ASCII letters, digits, and the underscore `_`.
+Objects of different types can share a name, such as a sound effect called `snare` and a drum called `snare`.

-A sound effect, drum, instrument, or pattern can be defined inside or outside a song.
-Sound effects, drums, instruments, and patterns defined outside a song are called "global" can be used by any song in the score.
+Objects can be defined inside or outside a song.
+Objects defined outside a song are called "global" and can be used by any song in the score.
 Those defined inside a song are scoped to that song.
+If an object in a song shares a name with a global object of the same type, it will hide the global object inside the song.

+**Indentation** is not important.
+An object definition instead ends at a keyword that starts another object.
+A song definition ends at a stop (`fine`) or repeat (`da capo` or `dal segno`) command.

 A **comment** consists of zero or more spaces, a number sign (`#`) or two slashes (`//`), and the rest of the line.
 The parser ignores